Johnny-Martinez/mr/README.md

 ```sh
 mr
 ```
-IMPORTANT: `mr` works over prod by default - you can override the environment with `-e poke`.

-The available commands will be listed.
-It's important to note that any destructive commands (i.e. those other than queries) are wrapped in a confirmation dialogue.

 Note that there's not much in the way of error handling or such niceties so don't be too surprised if you pump shit in and get a smelly water dumped on your screen.

 ## Help